 - Beatty in Fahrenheit 451.
 "If you have a problem, don't face it, burn it".
 Indeed.
 The world in Fahrenheit 451 subscribes to this ideology against books and literature.

-- Subverted in The Road Virus Goes North, a short story by Stephen King.
+- Subverted in the short story The Road Virus Goes North (part of Everything's Eventual).
 A horror writer buys the last surviving painting of a troubled artist who burned all his other works and then committed suicide.
 When he realises the painting is cursed he tries to get rid of it, but the painting keeps returning intact.
 Eventually he burns the picture, because that's what works in the books, right?
 Unfortunately it turns out that the artist didn't burn all his paintings except this one, he burned all his paintings including this one.

 - Subverted in John W. Campbell's "Who Goes There?" where the scientists in Antarctica use high voltage electricity to kill telepathic, body-morphing aliens.
 This makes a lot more sense than the flamethrowers used in the movie (John Carpenter's The Thing (1982)) because it takes a while to kill something with fire.
 Electricity can zap every cell in an organism instantly—hard to adapt to, eh?
 For another good reason to use electrons, see the end of the movie, where the entire base is charred rubble and the survivors are shelterless in ANTARCTICA.